caelen00000/nuclei/README.md

 1. Install the latest versions of R, RStudio, and Bioconductor.
 2. Install Ubuntu-24.04 under WSL.
 Instructions are [here](https://learn.microsoft.com/en-us/windows/wsl/basic-commands).
 It's important that you use 24.04 specifically and its possible that another version is already installed, so verify you have the correct one.
 4. Download this repository.
 If you are comfortable using git, you can make a fork and use it to track any changes you make, or you can just download it as a zip file.
 I recommend placing it in the C or Z drives since they are much faster and you're about to be manipulating some large files.
-Drives D an Y are better for archival purposes.
+Drives D and Y are better for archival purposes.
 Unless stated otherwise, all scripts I tell you to run should be ran from `working_dir`.
 5. In Ubuntu, install a python package manager (unless it already comes with one, I forget).
 My scripts are tested with [this one](https://conda-forge.org/download/), but others might also work.
 6. Run create_cellbender_env.sh to install CellBender into a new conda environment called `cellbender`.
 Note that this installs my own customized version of CellBender which includes a bug fix for compatibility with our GPU, so if it breaks that's my fault.
 7.